Emmanuel-Irabor/java-notes/readme.md

 ---

 #### How to set Java path
+Copy the bin folder and go to your path varibales and paste it there OR run the following commands
     - Set Java path on Windows
         - setx JAVA_HOME "C:\Program Files\Java\jdk1.8.0_131"
     - Set Java path on Linux
         - export JAVA_HOME=/usr/lib/jvm/java-8-oracle
     - Set Java path on Mac
         - export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_131.jdk/Contents/Home

+---

+#### Use jshell terminal i.e Java Shell
+to print:
+jshell
+System.out.println("hello world");

 ---